mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Intermediaries and Centralization

+By definition, the introduction of an intermediary role -- i.e., a party that is required for communication to take place between endpoints -- is a centralization risk in protocols.

-## Opt-In and Required Centralization
+## Optional Centralization

+Often, potentially centralized functions are optional in protocols -- either optional to implement, optional to use, or both.

 ## Platform Centralization

-Finally, some protocols might not directly define a central role, but they might facilitate centralization in the applications they support.
+Some protocols might not directly define a central role, but they might facilitate centralization in the applications they support.

 For example, HTTP {{HTTP}} in itself is not considered a centralized protocol; interoperable servers are relatively easy to instantiate, and multiple clients are available.
 It can be used without central coordination beyond that provided by DNS, as discussed above.